The evolution of NZAOC ammunition responsibilities 1939-1945

 Designed by the Public Works Department in consultation with Army Headquarters, six designs were utilised, known as types A to F:[14]

-• Type A – 12.19m x 6.70m, Double brick walls with a corrugated asbestos roof, with an entrance porch.
+• Type A – 12.19m x 6.70m, double brick walls with a corrugated asbestos roof, and an entrance porch.

 • Type B – 12.19m x 6.70m, Double brick walls with a corrugated asbestos roof, no entrance porch.